privacybydesign/irma-documentation/docs/keyshare-protocol.md

 ## The protocol

+We now describe the IRMA keyshare protocol.
+The version of the keyshare protocol documented here is supported by the keyshare server since `v0.11.0` of `irmago`.
+The previous version of the protocol, which was largely the same but did not use ECDSA for device binding, is documented [here](/docs/v0.9.0/keyshare-protocol).
+The [IRMA app](app.md) always uses the latest keyshare protocol version that it knows of, but the keyshare server is backwards compatible: it understand both protocols.

 ### Overview

-We now describe the IRMA keyshare protocol at a high level.
 When the IRMA app runs for the first time, it first registers to the keyshare server as follows.
 It asks the user for the IRMA PIN that she wishes to use in future sessions, and optionally for her email address.
 Next, it computes the following cryptographic material:
 * An ECDSA keypair inside the phone's SE/TEE, which is later used for challenge-response authentication to the keyshare server.
 * A salt: 32 random bytes.
 Similar to password authentication, this is later used to send a *hashed salted* PIN, that is `SHA256(salt, PIN)`, to the keyshare server, instead of the PIN directly.